 - Prep your veggies.
 Wash them well and slice, quarter, or cut into spears, or leave whole ( like with green beans, asparagus, okra etc)

-- Cover and let sit on the counter to cool, and after an hour or two, place in the fridge.
-These will taste good after 6-8 hours, but much better after a couple days.
+- Let sit on the counter to cool, and after an hour or two, cover and place in the fridge.
+These will taste good after 8-12 hours- but much better after a couple of days.

-If pickling firmer veggies like carrots or beets, feel free to simmer the veggies in the pickling liquid (in a pot) for a few minutes to soften them slightly.
-Don’t over cook them!
+If pickling firmer veggies like carrots or beets, feel free to simmer the veggies in the pickling liquid (in a pot) for a 1-2 minutes to soften them slightly.
+Don’t overcook them!

 If you are planning to can your pickles for long-term storage, bring a large pot of water to a boil and sterilize 2 wide-mouth pint jars and their metal lids.